Why the Conservative, Rich Gentry Rebelled Against the "System" in the American Revolution

 When the accumulated history of the 1861-65 conflict was published as the Official Records of the War of the Rebellion, the title was one more indication that a rebellion had failed to become a revolution.

 There was no guarantee in 1775 that the American Revolution would succeed.
 The colonies were nearly defeated by the British military and their Native American allies at several points between 1776-1781.
 British forces raided Virginia several times between 1780-81, and the American capacity to resist was minimal.
-Only after September, 1781, when a large percentage of the Continental Army and French forces marched to Virginia, was it possible to limit where General Cornwallis could march.
+Only in September, 1781, when a large percentage of the Continental Army and French forces marched to Virginia, was it possible to limit where General Cornwallis could march.

 The nationalistic patriotism and flag-waving on July 4 each year obscures the extreme risks taken by colonial leaders.
 Had Cornwallis continued to march throughout the southern states rather than encamp at Yorktown and await reinforcement (as ordered), modern students might be referring to famous Virginians of that time period as rebels/insurrectionists/terrorists rather than as "Founding Fathers."
 George Washington, Thomas Jefferson, Patrick Henry, and others could have been hung as traitors, with their heads displayed on poles at the Capitol in Williamsburg.